MischaD/bos-mint/docs/index.rst

 Welcome to bos-mint's documentation!
 ====================================

-The purpose of these tools is to serve the witnesses and assist them with their regular ground work of managing events on the PeerPlays blockchain.
+Bos-mint is a flask based application that can be used to serve the witnesses and assist them with their regular ground work of managing events on the PeerPlays blockchain.

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

    installation
+   development
    bos_mint

 Indices and tables